 Preparation:

 1) Dissolve the yeast in 4 tablespoons of water.
 Mix the flour, polenta and half a teaspoon of salt in a bowl.
-Make a well and pour in the rest of the water, 2 tablespoons olive oil and the yeast.
-Knead in the flour with your hands.
+Make a well and pour in the rest of the water, 2 tablespoons of olive oil and the yeast.
+Knead the flour in with your hands.

 2) Knead the dough into a soft ball, adding more flour if necessary if the dough is too sticky.

-Knead the dough for 5 minutes, then place in an oiled bowl.
+Knead the dough for 5 minutes and then place it in an oiled bowl.

-Cover the dough and let it rise in a warm place until doubled in volume (about 2 hours)
+Cover the dough and let it rise in a warm place until it has doubled in volume (about 2 hours)

-3) Peel and thinly slice the onions.
+3) Peel the onions and cut them into thin slices.
 Heat the oil in a sauté pan, add the onions and let them soften over a medium heat (about 10 minutes).

 Add the oregano, bay leaf, anchovies, salt and pepper.

-Seal the whole thing hermetically (place a sheet of aluminum foil under the lid) and simmer over a low flame for 20 minutes.
+Seal the whole thing hermetically (with a sheet of aluminium foil under the lid) and let it simmer for 20 minutes on a low heat.

 Preheat the oven to 240°C.

 4) Knead the dough again for about 1 minute.
-Divide into 6 pieces and use your fingers/hands to “roll” into 6 round bases, which should be slightly thicker around the edges.
-(Of course, you can also simply fill one or more baking sheets instead of baking one pissaladière per person).
+Divide it into 6 parts and "roll" it with your fingers/hands into 6 round bases that should be a little thicker at the edges.
+(You can of course just line one or more baking trays instead of baking one pissaladière per person).

-Cover the pastry bases with the onion preparation and the chopped olives.
+Cover the dough bases with the onion mixture and the chopped olives.
 Then let the dough rise again for 15 minutes before baking the pissaladière for about 20 minutes.

 - - -

-Our wine recommendation: white wine goes particularly well with onion cake of this kind.
-We currently like the Alfaiate branco from the Portuguese autochthonous grape varieties G allego Dorado, Arinto and Antao Vaz.
+Our wine recommendation: white wine goes particularly well with this type of onion cake.
+We currently like the Manda Chuva Branco from Portugal in particular.
 It comes from the region around Setubal in the south of Lisbon and grows on sandy soil.
-It is slightly salty, iodic and mineral and therefore goes well with savory dishes!
+It is slightly salty, iodine-rich and mineral, making it an excellent match for hearty dishes!

 - - -